aleksey-smx/flutterApp/README.md

 5. Push code to a GitHub
 6. Send the link to a GitHub repository back

-## Addition fiture - doubletap generate random color for text
+## Addition feature - doubletap generate random color for text